stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 parents as a good index of the degree to which his new interests had engrossed his mind.

-  In June, 1924, a brief note told of his departure for Paris, to which he had before made one or two flying trips for material in the Biblioth&egrave;que Nationale.
+  In June, 1924, a brief note told of his departure for Paris, to which he had before made one or two flying trips for material in the Bibliothèque Nationale.
 For three months thereafter he sent only postal cards, giving an address in the Rue St. Jacques and referring to a special search among rare manuscripts in the library of an unnamed private collector.
 He avoided acquaintances, and no tourists brought back reports of having seen him.
 Then came a silence, and in